We Will Rock You (musical): West End and UK tours

 We Will Rock You opened in the West End at the Dominion Theatre on 14 May 2002, following previews from 26 April.
 It was directed by Christopher Renshaw and choreographed by Arlene Phillips, with musical supervision and vocal arrangements by Mike Dixon.
 The production featured a nine-piece live band.
 The cast included Tony Vincent as Galileo, Hannah Jane Fox as Scaramouche, Sharon D. Clarke as Killer Queen, Nigel Planer as Pop, Nigel Clauzel as Brit and Kerry Ellis as Meat.
 For her performance, Clarke was nominated for "Best Performance in a Supporting Role in a Musical or Entertainment" at the 2003 Olivier Awards.
 Notable cast replacements included Mig Ayesa, Alex Gaumond, Ricardo Alfonso and Peter Murphy as Galileo, Mazz Murray and Brenda Edwards as Killer Queen, and Rachel Tucker as Meat.
 In 2005 We Will Rock You became the longest-running musical at the Dominion Theatre, surpassing the previous record-holder Grease.
 The production closed on 31 May 2014, shortly after its 12th anniversary, and after 4,600 performances at the Dominion Theatre.

 A UK tour was launched in 2009 at the Palace Theatre, Manchester.
 The cast included Gaumond as Galileo, Sarah French-Ellis as Scaramouche, Edwards as Killer Queen, Georgina Hagen as Meat, Jonathan Wilkes as Khashoggi and Kevin Kennedy as Pop.
 A second UK tour launched in December 2010, also at the Palace Theatre in Manchester.
 The show embarked on a further UK and Ireland tour, beginning at the Bromley Churchill Theatre, on 16 September 2019.
 After a hiatus due to the COVID-19 pandemic, the tour resumed performances on 7 February 2022 at the Kings Theatre in Portsmouth, closing on 10 September 2022 at the Palace Theatre in Manchester.

-Following the UK tour, the show returned to the West End in 2023, opening at the London Coliseum on 2 June for a limited 12-week run directed by Ben Elton and choreographed by Jacob Fearey.
-Ian McIntosh and Elena Skye resumed the roles of Galileo and Scaramouche respectively from the touring production, and Brenda Edwards continued on as Killer Queen.
+Following the UK tour, the show returned to the West End in 2023, opening at the London Coliseum on 2 June for a limited 12-week run directed by Ben Elton, Casting Director Anne Vosser, and choreographed by Jacob Fearey.
+Ian McIntosh and Elena Skye resumed the roles of Galileo and Scaramouche respectively from the touring production, and Brenda Edwards continued as Killer Queen.
 Also joining the cast were Lee Mead as Khashoggi, Christine Allado as Meat, and Adrian Hansel as Brit.
 Ben Elton made his stage debut as the Rebel Leader (previously known as Pop).